-- 1. The district did not notify the parent of his or her obligation to provide the notice set forth in number 3 above or the district prevented the parent from providing that notice. - 2.
-The parent had not received written notice. - 3.
-The district's proposed placement would likely result in physical harm to the student.
+- 1. The district LEA did not notify the parent of his or her obligation to notify the LEA prior to unilaterally placing the student in the private school provide the notice set forth in number 3 above or the district LEA prevented the parent from providing that notice. - 2.
+The parent had not received written notice. - 2.
+The district's LEA's proposed placement would likely result in physical harm to the student.